 First of all, when we talk about the right or wrong food for diabetics, we base our ideas on the Glycemic Index.
-Generally people with diabetes can eat only those types of food which are low on GI Index.
+Generally, people with diabetes can eat only those types of food which are low on the GI Index.

 Anything that has a GI index over 55 will definitely elevate the blood sugar levels.

-It is because the carbohydrate which come from potatoes have twofold of glucose as compared to sugar.
+It is because the carbohydrate which comes from potatoes have twofold glucose as compared to sugar.
 Therefore, they are going to increase the sugar levels to a great extent and their consumption can be very risky especially to patients with Type 2 diabetes.

 What are those reasons that affect the GI of Potatoes?

-Well, as we told you in the beginning of this article that not every type of potatoes come with the similar GI, some even have very low GI Index.
+Well, as we told you at the beginning of this article that not every type of potato comes with a similar GI, some even have a very low GI Index.
 But it is truly very difficult to select the right ones when it is the case of diabetics because we don’t want to be skeptical.
 So, the better thing is that you avoid them completely.
 If you want to know what is that which leads to a high GI of potatoes, then you can read the reasons which are Variety of Potatoes and Cooking Style.